dqops/dqo/docs/checks/column/numeric/index.md

 ### [percentile 25 in range](./percentile-25-in-range.md)
+This check finds the 25th percentile value in a numeric column.
+The 10th percentile is a value greater than 25% of the smallest values and smaller than the remaining 75% of other values.
-A column-level check that ensures that the 25th percentile of values in the monitored column is within the expected range.
+ This check verifies that the 25th percentile is within the range of accepted values and raises a data quality issue when it is not within a valid range.

 | Data quality check name | Check type | Description | Standard |